gdunlop/budget-boating/_posts/2020-06-12-Boat-insurance.markdown

 There are specialist insurers dealing with boats so it pays to shop around.
 Some only operate online so will be a bit cheaper.
 Premiums are calculated based on boat length, maximum speed and insured value.

 For an 18-20ft outboard powered trailer boat expect to pay in the region of £150-200 for an annual policy.

+# Breakdown cover
+If you are worried about breaking down - either at your berth or on a trip - it's a good idea to invest in breakdown cover.

+These services are usually provided by local companies that operate in a fixed area.
+I took out an annual policy with [Seastart](https://www.seastart.co.uk) for a shade under £150.
+They will come out to you if you experience a breakdown within 3 miles of land and either fix the problem or tow you somewhere safe.